theramiyer/blog/content/post/2021/is-teched-a-scam.md

 - technology
 ---

-About half a year ago, an EdTech (Education Technology) start-up, called _WhiteHat Jr_, came into the limelight.
+About half a year ago, an EdTech (Education Technology) start-up came into the limelight.
 The company had found its way into serious controversy, including claims that the company had misled parents and children, ripped them off of millions of rupees and were home to some questionable conversations.

 The subject came up tonight and I did not know how to conclude one way or another.
 I thought I could try to untangle it using a post.

+---
+Update: In a curious coincidence perhaps, someone seems to have gotten Department of Telecommunications to block my domain:

+{{< tweet 1396654910641360898 >}}

+While I stand by calling out those that do not play by the rules, I also believe that people must know what is right for them.
+I choose the latter this time; people are smart enough to form their opinions and see what leads to what.
+Unlike the "intelligent" bots that scour the web.
+Feel free to judge, but I find the timing of this "blocking" strange.
+---

 ## The reason for the controversy

 I think it all began when Mr Pradeep Poonia blew the whistle saying the company had teachers who did not know what they were teaching, or had gotten trained to teach a specific set of subjects and topics to children (implying that they did not have in-depth knowledge of the subjects they were teaching).
 His video claimed that the teachers he spoke to did not know the difference between Java and JavaScript and that they said they wrote Java in C++; such teachers could not possibly teach children, let alone make them expert coders.

-Soon, him and others were picking out advertisements put out by WhiteHat Jr, one of which was:
+Soon, him and others were picking out advertisements put out by the company, one of which was:

 > 9 year old Wolf Gupta learnt computers to earn Rs 150 cr from Google Video while other kids his age were surfing You-Tube videos. [sic.]
 > ([Source: Karthik](https://twitter.com/beastoftraal/status/1331074275181174784/photo/1))